Can you outgrow an egg intolerance?

 How do I get tested for an egg intolerance?

-With a simple home-to-laboratory finger-prick test, yorktest can tell you whether or not your body is producing IgG antibody reactions to the food and drinks that you are consuming.
+With a simple home-to-laboratory finger-prick test, YorkTest can tell you whether or not your body is producing IgG antibody reactions to the food and drinks that you are consuming.

 As individuals, our reactions to food and drink varies a great deal and an ingredient that causes a problem for one person could be completely okay for another.
 Fortunately our team are on hand to identify your own personal “food fingerprint”.